daniel31x13/open-analytics-core/README.md

 # Open-Analytics-Core-HTTP
 ### Get real-time online users and save the data to MongoDB database.

-> #### Note: If your website is using SSL/TLS please visit [HERE](https://github.com/Daniel31x13/Client-Logger-HTTPS "HERE"), this only works on HTTP not HTTPS.

 Basically what it does is aside from showing real-time total active clients in the node console it also logs the following information to a MYSQL database:
 - #### Device Ip
 - #### User-agent